polqf/letswingle-web/docs/project-definition.md

 ### Internal vs. External Naming

 - **"Wingle Pass"** and **"Wingle Chat"** are internal product names.
 Externally, the B2C app is simply called **"Wingle"** — it combines both.
-- **"Wingle Pro"** is the B2B premium airport services product.
+- **"Wingle Pro"** is the B2B premium airport services offering (partner-led service model).
 It is fundamentally different from the B2C Wingle Pass — it includes curated quality filtering, Meet & Assist, and VVIP tiers that the B2C product does not offer.
 - **"Wingle for Travel Professionals"** is the umbrella term for the B2B offering on the website, encompassing both Wingle Pro and Wingle Atlas.
 - **"Wingle Atlas"** is always referred to by its full name.
 - The company name **LETS WINGLE S.L.** is rarely used publicly.
 The brand is simply **"Wingle"**.